EricLBuehler/mistral.rs/docs/ISQ.md

 # In situ quantization

 In situ quantization works by quantizing non GGUF or GGML models in-place.
 This allows you to take advantage of flash attention, and reduces memory footprint when running the model.
 Currently, all layers which would be `Linear` are able to be quantized.

-An API is exposed on the Python and Rust APIs which provide the ability to dynamically re-ISQ models.
+An API is exposed on the Python and Rust APIs which provide the ability to dynamically re-ISQ models at runtime.

-Possible values for ISQ quantization:
+To set the ISQ type for individual layers, use a model [`topology`](TOPOLOGY.md).

+## ISQ quantization types
 - Q4_0
 - Q4_1
 - Q5_0